Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Equality-Constrained Composite Optimization via Feedback Control

-\begin{rem} The parameter $\gamma>0$ in~\eqref{eq:system_prox_FB_controlled} regulates the influence of the gradient of $f$ and the feedback term $ D\bigl(h(x(t))\bigr)^{\top}\lambda(t)$ within the proximal operator.
-As we will show in Section~\ref{sec:convergence}, this parameter directly affects the system’s stability: smaller $\gamma$ values promote convergence towards the equilibrium. \end{rem} {We assume that Problem~\eqref{eq:eq_constrained_non_smooth} admits at least one feasible point $x^\star$, that is, there exists $x^\star$ such that $h(x^\star)=\0_m$.} The following result establishes the connection between the stationary point of problem~\eqref{eq:eq_constrained_non_smooth} and the equilibrium points of the dynamics~\eqref{eq:system_prox_FB_controlled}.
+We assume that Problem~\eqref{eq:eq_constrained_non_smooth} admits at least one feasible point, that is, there exists $\bar x$ such that $h(\bar x)=\0_m$.
+The following result establishes the connection between the stationary point of problem~\eqref{eq:eq_constrained_non_smooth} and the equilibrium points of the dynamics~\eqref{eq:system_prox_FB_controlled}.